purescript-halogen/purescript-halogen/docs/4 - Running a component.md

 - [`awaitLoad`][Halogen.Aff.Util.awaitLoad] does what the name suggests - waits for the document to load.
 - [`selectElement`][Halogen.Aff.Util.selectElement] is a wrapper around `querySelector` - using this after `awaitLoad` allows targeting of a particular container element on the page, to embed our app within.

-Now we know how to build simple components and run them, we can take a look at [embedding child components within a parent](5 - Parent and child components.md "Parent and child components").
+Now we know how to build simple components and run them, we can take a look at [embedding child components within a parent][Parent_and_child_components].

+[Defining_a_componen]: 2%20-%20Defining%20a%20component.md "Defining a component"
+[Parent_and_child_components]: 5%20-%20Parent%20and%20child%20components.md "Parent and child components"

 [example-driver-routing]: ../examples/driver-routing "Routing example"
 [example-driver-websockets]: ../examples/driver-websockets "WebSockets example"